Black Folks Sweet Potato Pie Recipe™

 - You can use either homemade or store-bought uncooked pie crust, dough, or shell in a pie pan.
 If you're using your own pie pan, grease it, place the uncooked pie crust in it, and set it aside.

 - Line a large baking sheet with parchment paper or foil, place the sweet potatoes on it, and roast the sweet potatoes in the oven for 40 minutes or until tender.
-(You can also use the Instant Pot to save time—it only takes 12 minutes to cook the sweet potatoes!)

 - Remove the cooked potatoes from the oven, and once the sweet potatoes have cooled, the skin will easily peel away, revealing the soft, roasted flesh.